RealKasumi/android-installer-for-ytdl/README.md

 Termux doesn't have youtube-dl or yt-dlp in its package manager.
 As a result it has to be installed manually.

 This script automates the installation of it.
+It also allows the installation of the daily builds as a separate executable (nyt-dlp).

 To install/uninstall